Irondev25/openServiceBroker/README.md

 # Broker for Jenkins enabled Git repository as a service(Conforms to Open Broker Service Specification)

+> This project creates a jenkins job and attach it to your github repo using webhooks.
+So that when push or merge event occur's it will automatically trigger your build.

+> This project is proof of concept

 ## Run Jenkins Enabled GitHub Repository Service Server
 ```bash
 git clone https://github.com/Irondev25/oba.git